FahriLucky/Calculator-GUI-with-Custom-Tkinter/README.md

 Install my project with :

- 1. Customtkinter 5.2.2(in terminal or Vs code):
+ 1. Customtkinter 5.2.2(in your terminal):

 ```bash
 pip install customtkinter